 "Continued collaboration between municipalities, partner groups, and RCMP has proven to be successful and creates additional resources for our residents.
 Building safer communities by encouraging residents to be involved in crime prevention is a positive outcome for everyone.
 Woodlands County is proud to partner in this innovative resource and is excited for its continued growth,” stated Dale McQueen, Councillor for Woodlands County.

-Visit www.barcc.ca to register for B.A.R.C.C.
-Connect and view further initiatives and successes that this coalition is part of.
+Visit www.barcc.ca to register for BARCC Connect and view further initiatives and successes of this coalition.

 Shannon Prociuk, County of Barrhead, Economic Development & Communications Coordinator, 780-674-3331 or email@example.com

 Jennifer Pederson, Town of Barrhead, Communications Coordinator, 780-674-3301 or firstname.lastname@example.org

 Koren Scott, Woodlands County, Communications Coordinator, 780-778-8400 or email@example.com